dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

     | OpenVR | Supports Vive and Oculus Rift devices (best support for Vive)
     | Dummy  | Displays the game on the screen with two "eye cameras", instead of in the VR device (mainly useful for development).
 To display the dummy view in the Game Studio scene editor, make sure the editor is connected to the forward renderer.

+6. Repeat steps 4 and 5 to add as many APIs as you need.

-6. Make sure the list order is correct.
+7. Make sure the list order is correct.
 When your game runs, it attempts to use the devices in the list order.
 For example, if the first item is Dummy, the game uses no VR device.
 If the last item is Dummy, the game only uses it if there is no VR device available.

+    To change the order, change the selected VR device in each item.

     >[!Tip]
     >Although the OpenVR API supports both Vive and Oculus Rift devices, the Oculus API provides better support for Oculus Rift.
 For this reason, we recommend the following list order: